*All Orders 4/19-4/27 Will Ship 4/28*

 Or the adult who loves pumpkin-spiced lattes but doesn’t prefer to eat actual cooked pumpkin.

-They can also make food taste fresher and even cut off the lingering effect on your tongue so that you will want to eat more.
+They can also make food taste fresher and even cut off the lingering effect on your tongue, so that you will want to eat more.

 While it may seem self-explanatory, it’s good to have a list like the one below so we can occasionally remind ourselves why seeking out foods made with real ingredients is worth the effort and sometimes the higher cost.

-These superstars contain special properties that can help our bodies defend against free radicals which cause cell damage.
+These superstars contain special properties that can help our bodies defend against free radicals that cause cell damage.
 Free radicals have been linked to a range of diseases, including heart disease, cancer, and vision loss.
-Antioxidants come in many different forms, and eating a diet rich in real fruits, vegetables, nuts, and even dark chocolate will ensure that our bodies have a diverse arsenal of these amazing fighters.
+Antioxidants come in many different forms, and eating a diet rich in real fruits, vegetables, nuts, and even dark chocolate will ensure that our bodies have a diverse arsenal of these excellent fighters.

 Artificial and natural flavors sometimes contain elements that make foods taste bolder, fresher, or even less satisfying, prompting consumers to eat more and buy more.
 Eating whole foods conditions the taste buds to relish the flavors nature intended, thus leading to healthier food choices.